 Know how foreign exchange rates can affect your bottom line and leverage that knowledge to make the best overseas deals.
 You are not only exchanging goods and services, but you are also exchanging the value of one currency for another.

 Exchange rates fluctuate with the economic and political fortunes of countries.
 Volatility in the foreign currency exchange market results from the practice of currency pairing.
 That pairing is based on liquidity, trading volume, and volatility.
-Exotic pairings like USD/HUF (U.S. dollar vs. Hungarian Forint) can be prone to high volatility due to local or global events.
+Exotic pairings like USD/HUF (US dollar vs. Hungarian Forint) can be prone to high volatility due to local or global events.

 Exchange rates can also have an indirect effect on a business, even when the business doesn’t deal in foreign exchange.
 For example, transportation costs are directly connected to the price of fuel.
 When fuel prices and foreign currency exchange rates fluctuate, the cost of doing business can be indirectly impacted.